 ½ tsp of Urad Dal

 1 of Red Chili

-1 Stalk of Curry Leaves
+1 A stalk of Curry Leaves

 How to make Puli Inji:

 1. Wash, clean, peel and chop Ginger.
 Here chopping can be done according to our choice.
-I like to have it as a fine chopped, freshly ground paste and coarsely chopped would also working fine.
+I like to have it as a finely chopped, freshly ground paste and coarsely chopped would also working fine.